Skip to content

 The real payoff comes next year.
 Starting Spring 1 with a full plot of established strawberries, you’ll hit 21 gold per day for the complete 28-day season.

 Rhubarb costs 100 gold at the Oasis.
-Sells for 220 gold, matures in 13 days, no regrowth.
+It sells for 220 gold, matures in 13 days, and does not regrow.
 That’s about 9 gold per day.
-It’s the best backup spring option when you can’t make it to the Egg Festival, or when you want to fill extra farm tiles without micromanaging a re-grower schedule through mid-spring.
+Use it as a backup when you miss the Egg Festival, or to fill extra tiles without juggling a regrow schedule through mid-spring.

-Cauliflower is 80 gold at Pierre’s and sells for 175 gold.
-About 8 gold per day.
-Plant it in 3x3 patches for the giant crop mechanic.
+Cauliflower is 80 gold at Pierre’s and sells for 175 gold, about 8 gold per day.
+Plant it in 3x3 patches to roll for the giant-crop bonus.

 Coffee Beans start at 2,500 gold from the Traveling Cart.
-They re-grow every 2 days and drop 4 beans per harvest.
-Craft coffee from 5 beans for 150 gold, or process through a Keg.
-Expensive upfront but the regrowth cadence carries into summer.
+They regrow every 2 days and drop 4 beans per harvest.
+Brew coffee from 5 beans for 150 gold, or run them through a Keg.
+Expensive upfront, but the regrowth cadence carries straight into summer.

 #Best Summer Crops for Profit

 Starfruit is the best raw-gold crop per day in the game.
 Seeds cost 400 gold at the Oasis, the crop sells for 750 gold, and it matures in 13 days.
 That works out to about 27 gold per day.
-Process it in a Keg and get Starfruit Wine at 2,250 gold per bottle.
+Process it in a Keg and Starfruit Wine sells for 2,250 gold per bottle.

 According to the Stardew Valley Wiki’s artisan goods page, wine equals 3x the base crop price.
-Starfruit Wine hits 2,250 gold per bottle, and with the Artisan profession bonus it reaches 3,150 gold.
+With the Artisan profession bonus, Starfruit Wine reaches 3,150 gold per bottle.

-Blueberries are the budget pick.
-Seeds cost 80 gold at Pierre’s.
-Three berries drop per harvest at 50 gold each, re-growing every 4 days.
+Blueberries are the budget pick, and they scale better than anything else this season.
+Seeds cost 80 gold at Pierre’s, well within reach by mid-spring even on a fresh save.
+Three berries drop per harvest at 50 gold each, regrowing every 4 days — the most consistent cadence of any summer crop.

 Over a full summer, expect roughly 20 gold per day per seed.
-That’s nearly Starfruit-level returns at a fraction of the seed investment, and you don’t need the bus unlocked to buy them.
+That’s nearly Starfruit-level returns at a fraction of the seed investment, and you don’t need the bus repaired to buy them.

-Hops cost 60 gold and re-grow daily.
+Hops cost 60 gold and regrow daily.
 Raw hops sell for 25 gold, but a Keg turns them into Pale Ale at 300 gold.
 In our testing, a 50-Keg hops operation consistently outperformed a same-size Starfruit field on total seasonal gold, though the upfront Keg cost is significant.
+For the Pale Ale processing math, see our Stardew Valley Pale Ale guide.

 Red Cabbage seeds cost 100 gold.
 The crop sells for 260 gold with no regrowth, around 18 gold per day.
-Best for filling patches without a desert run.
+Best for filling patches when you can’t make a desert run.

 #Best Fall Crops for Profit

 Cranberries are the strongest fall earner.
-Seeds cost 240 gold, two berries drop per harvest at 75 gold each, and they re-grow every 5 days for about 19 gold daily profit per seed.
-We tracked results across 12 fall seasons and cranberries came out ahead of every other fall crop on gold per day in 11 of 12 runs.
+Seeds cost 240 gold, two berries drop per harvest at 75 gold each, and they regrow every 5 days for about 19 gold daily profit per seed.
+We tracked results across 12 fall seasons on a Standard farm map, and cranberries beat every other fall crop on gold per day in 11 of 12 runs.

 Pumpkins are 100 gold for seeds and 320 gold for the finished crop.
-Daily profit is about 17 gold.
-The value is the giant crop chance: a 3x3 pumpkin patch occasionally becomes a Giant Pumpkin, yielding up to 21 items instead of 9.
+Daily profit lands around 17 gold.
+The real value is the giant-crop chance: a 3x3 pumpkin patch occasionally turns into a Giant Pumpkin yielding up to 21 items instead of 9.

 According to ConcernedApe’s 1.6 patch notes, base profit calculations for these crops still apply in the current version.
-Some Artisan multipliers were slightly adjusted, but core crop values are unchanged.
+Some Artisan multipliers were slightly adjusted, but core crop values remain unchanged.

 #Which Crops Work Best in the Greenhouse?

 Ancient Fruit is the best greenhouse crop and one of the most profitable plants in the game.
-Seeds come from Ancient Seeds found by donating an artifact to the Museum.
+Seeds come from Ancient Seeds, found by donating an Ancient Seed artifact to the Museum.

 #Do Artisan Goods Actually Beat Selling Raw Crops?